BasakKamil/imajster/README.md

-www.imajster.com
+www.imajster.pl

-It will be my new Web App :)
+Is's my new Web App :)

 You must chcek it here... :